Peru suspends some fuel taxes to fight price surge

 Peru's inflation hit its highest level in 26 years, the government reported on Friday, largely driven by rising fuel and food prices.

-The government also announced it was raising the minimum wage by about 10% to 1,205 soles ($278) a month starting in May.
-The government said the raise was to help improve workers' purchasing power after analyzing inflation and local economic performance.

-(Reporting by Marco Aquino; writing by Alexander Villegas; editing by Paul Simao and Marguerita Choy)
+(Reporting by Marco Aquino; writing by Alexander Villegas; editing by Paul Simao)

 ((Alexander.Villegas@thomsonreuters.com; +56 9 9818 8538;))